 - Use automated tools: use tools that can automate user provisioning and de-provisioning, reducing the risk of errors and increasing efficiency.

 - Regularly monitor user activity: use logs and analytics to monitor user activity and identify any unusual or suspicious behavior.
+Additionally, utilize robust user activity monitoring tools to track and analyze user behavior, identifying any anomalies or suspicious activity.

 - Plan for disaster recovery: implement a disaster recovery plan to ensure that you can quickly restore access to users in the event of a disruption.